atomicadi/Python-Course-Assignments/Day04/README.md

 $$
 </p>

+In the code, TC = 0 for Degree Celcius unit by user.\
+TC = 1 for Fahrenheit unit by user.\
+TC = 3 for Kelvin unit by user.

 ## 1. User input directly
 For user input, nothing has been changed more from the Day02's q_trand-Aditya_Barman.py file, just used as defination (```def```), added error messeges, used the logic file, and saved as a new seperate file, q_trans_input.py.